-The delivery of RSE is monitored through work scrutinies, learning walks and conversations with staff and pupils by the PSHE Lead and Quality of Education Lead at On Track, Barnstaple, and is overseen by the directors (Jane Cox and Penny Harris).

-Pupils' development in RSE is monitored by teachers as part of our internal assessment systems.
+The delivery of RSE is monitored by the Directors (Jane Cox and Penny Harris) through half termly visits to the school and including work scrutinies, learning walks and conversations with staff and students.
+Students' development in RSE is monitored by teachers as part of our internal assessment systems.
+The information is recorded on SOLAR assessment system.

 This policy will be reviewed by the directors annually.
-At every review, the policy will be approved by the head teachers.
+At every review, the policy will be approved by the Headteacher.